Tax professionals Health care mandate

-We’ve partnered with Covered California to ensure the public is aware of the healthcare mandate.
-Covered California has already been running TV and radio ads urging people to get coverage and take advantage of financial assistance.
-We also have several other outreach efforts planned, including news releases, media interviews, social media, etc.
+We’ve partnered with Covered California to ensure the public is aware of the HCM.
+Covered California has been running TV and radio ads urging people to get coverage and take advantage of federal financial assistance.

 How they work

-Covered California will administer the subsidies.
-Taxpayers who obtain health insurance from Covered California may qualify for state subsidies based on their projected annual income.
-They will receive the subsidies in the form of reduced cost of monthly premiums, which will be reconciled on their state tax returns.
-If a taxpayer’s employer is offering health coverage, they may not be eligible for subsidies.
+Covered California will administer health care subsidies.
+Taxpayers who obtain health insurance from Covered California may qualify based on their projected annual income.
+Subsidies are received in the form of reduced cost of monthly premiums.
+If a taxpayer’s employer is offering health coverage, the taxpayer may not be eligible for subsidies.

-California residents who do not have coverage for themselves and their dependents in 2020, and who do not qualify for an exemption, will pay a penalty of $695/adult or more and $347.50/minor, or 2.5% of their or gross income over the filing threshold for their filing status, whichever is higher.
-The penalty for a married couple without coverage can be $1,390 and the penalty for a family of four with two dependent children could be $2,085 or more.
+California residents who do not have coverage for themselves and their dependents for each month in 2023, and who do not meet an exemption, will pay a penalty of $900 per adult or more and $450 per dependent child, or 2.5% of their or gross income over the filing threshold for their filing status, whichever is higher.
+The penalty for a married couple without coverage can be $1,800 or more, and the penalty for a family of four with two dependent children could be $2,700 or more.

-A short gap coverage exemption will apply for taxpayers who did not have coverage for 3 consecutive months or less.
-(The federal short gap coverage exemption was for not having coverage less than 3 consecutive months.)
+A short gap coverage exemption will apply for taxpayers who did not have coverage for three consecutive months or less.
+(Note to meet the federal short gap coverage exemption the gap coverage must be less than three consecutive months.)